What is a Credit Analyst Role?

-Being a Credit Analyst allows you to work for various industries such as healthcare, real estate, FMCG and many more.
-And needless to say, each sector has a different set of parameters to judge creditworthiness of an organisation and the value you bring to your firm.
-You need to develop a keen knowledge regarding finance in your industry as a Credit Analyst.
+Being a credit analyst allows you to work for various industries such as healthcare, real estate, FMCG and many more.
+And needless to say, each sector has a different set of parameters to judge the creditworthiness of an organization and the value you bring to your firm.
+You need to develop a keen knowledge of finance in your industry as a credit analyst.
 An in-depth understanding of your industry will help a lot in identifying opportunities and risks.

 An ability to multitask

-Credit Analysis isn’t exactly a forgiving profession when it comes to workload.
-Sometimes, a Credit Analyst is required to work on multiple projects at once from various clients.
-Hence, your multitasking, and more importantly, your prioritising skills come handy here.
+Credit Analysis isn't exactly a forgiving profession when it comes to workload.
+Sometimes, a credit analyst is required to work on multiple projects at once from various clients.
+Hence, your multitasking, and more importantly, your prioritising skills come in handy here.
 You need to juggle between different deadlines and different demands and prioritise stuff according to urgency and expectations from the client.

 Strong written and oral communication skills

-A Credit Analyst must be able to convey his/her analysis lucidly via verbal or written means.
-They are almost always required to work in the teams; hence, excellent communication skills are an absolute must.
+A credit analyst must be able to convey his/her analysis lucidly via verbal or written means.
+They are almost always required to work in teams; hence, excellent communication skills are an absolute must.